iamSiiN/A320-Gimbal-Joystick/README.md

 # A320-Gimbal-Joystick
 **DIY Gimbal A320 Joystick**

-A320 Gimbal Joystick using AS5600 sensor
+A320 Gimbal Joystick using AS5600 sensor analog Output

 Gimbal by Olukelo